Mining Intrinsic Rewards from LLM Hidden States for Efficient Best-of-N Sampling: Implementation Details

-In addition to the MATH, GSM8K, and AQuA\_RAT datasets, we also evaluated ELHSR's performance on the CRUXEval-O dataset \citep{gu2024cruxeval} to assess its capabilities in code comprehension.
-Our experimental setup is detailed below.

-For training ELHSR and fine-tuning EurusRM-7B, we utilized 600 instances from CRUXEval-O. A separate set of 200 instances was used for evaluation, applied to both ELHSR and all baseline models.
-The instruction template employed for the CRUXEval-O dataset was:

-To extract the model's answer, we first searched for content within \texttt{\textbackslash boxed\{\}}.
+For the Imbue Code Comprehension dataset, to extract the model's answer, we first searched for content within \texttt{\textbackslash boxed\{\}}.
 If no answer was found within this delimiter, we then attempted to extract the answer following the phrases below (case-insensitive):

 \begin{itemize} \item \texttt{answer is } \item \texttt{answer: } \item \texttt{output is} \item \texttt{output: } \end{itemize}

 As a final resort, if neither of the above methods yielded an answer, we used the entire model output as the extracted answer.